SonTrungTo/Full_Stack/EloquentJS/ch16/README.md

 It also contains the definition of `levelChars` object used by `Level` class to map an element of level plan to appropriate type/class.
 It now contains `collide(state)` method to signal the state of the game for each actor who is collided by the player, a.k.a lava and coin.
+All actors have `update` method to track its properties through `time, state, keys`.

 # drawing
 Encapsulation is applied.
 We define DOMDisplay, an interface that returns